-Hidden and mystical edinburghLuxury half day private tour - group prices from £225
+Hidden and mystical edinburghHalf day private vehicle tour

 Come into the mystic…

 Edinburgh is not just a supremely beautiful city, but also one which harbours ancient secrets and traditions.
 If you know where to look, there are places of wonder, healing and ancient mystery to be found – often in odd, unusual locations.
-Look behind a well known suburban restaurant, to find an ancient healing well; stroll along a quiet street of bungalows – to come upon a powerful and enigmatic standing stone from 5000 years ago; or enter a nondescript shop doorway – and find yourself in an incredibly preserved ancient temple!
+Look behind a well known suburban restaurant, to find an ancient healing well; or stroll along a quiet street of bungalows – to come upon a powerful and enigmatic standing stone from 5000 years ago!

 Come with us as we lead you to these ancient and mysterious places, many far, far from the standard tourist trail…